 To reduce fluid retention, you should always follow a low sodium diet.
 It’s important to limit or eliminate the use of salt in cooking.
 Instead, you can spice up your dishes with other herbs, vinegar, lemon, garlic, or onions.

 Ideally we should try to follow a diet rich in vegetables like squash, tomatoes, asparagus, and artichokes.
 Eat bananas – they’re rich in potassium, beans, and complex carbohydrates (rice, pasta, etc.).

 Drink at least two liters of water per day – but if drinking plain water bothers you, add a little lemon juice to make it taste better.
-And above all, don’t forget to get a little exercise every day, at least one hour: be it walking, bike rides, etc. You’ll be doing the right thing for your overall health.
+And above all, don’t forget to get a little exercise every day, at least one hour, be it walking, bike rides, etc. You’ll notice a great improvement in your overall health.